Pdominguez15/check-stock-size-backend/README.md

 The application will use the email credentials defined in the environment variables to send an email to the specified recipient, informing them that the product is available in stock.

 You can test the application's functionality by sending a POST request to http://localhost:5000/v1/sendMail with the required data in the request body.

+2. /v1/productInfo
+   This endpoint accepts a POST request with the following data:

+- url: The url of the product for the following stores: Zara, Bershka, Stradivarius and pull and bear.

+The application will response with:

+- productUrl: Url for scraping
+- product: Product information with name, color, size.

+You can test the application's functionality by sending a POST request to http://localhost:5000/v1/productinfo with the required data in the request body.

 ## Contribution